Embassy of Egypt, Ottawa

+An Egyptian Consul-General was appointed in Ottawa in 1950 and the Consulate-General was raised to the rank of Embassy in August 1954.
+Mr. H.M.
+El-Hakeem, who had been Consul-General, became Chargé d'Affaires.
+The first Egyptian Ambassador to Canada, Mr. El-Husseini El-Khatib, presented his credentials on May 3, 1955.

 The Embassy of Egypt is Egypt's embassy in Canada.
 It is located at 454 Laurier Avenue East in Ottawa, Ontario.
 Egypt also operates a significant Consulate-General in Montreal with 14 accredited diplomatic personnel.

 Ahmed Hafez serves as Ambassador with a staff of diplomats plus locally hired employees.

 List of representatives

 The following is a list of Ambassadors Extraordinary and Plenipotentiary of Egypt to Canada.